  Decay dates and lifetimes were added for decayed objects, in red

- Adding recent orbital information for objects still in orbit (still to be done for 1975-1989), in lime
+ Adding recent orbital information, in lime

  Including full details for Space Vehicles from the DRA table of Space Vehicles 1958-1991, in red

+ For launches with a lot of fragments details are given in extra pages at the end of the year

+1.1 History

+Version 1.0 (2004 May)

+In 2000 I've started to scan the RAE Table 1957-1992 and converting it to Word2000 documents, one for each year.
+The last file was completed in October 2003; although not all years have been updated with recent orbital information for the objects still in orbit.

+Version 1.01 (2004 December 31)

- For launches with a lot of fragments details are given in extra pages at the end of the year From October 2003 till the end of May 2004 updates to the tables have been made with respect to new fragments, decay dates and lifetimes, extra info on the fragmentation of satellites from "History of on-orbit satellite fragmentations", 12th edition, 31 July 2001, Orbital Debris Program Office, Johnson Space Centre, NASA, Houston, TX 77058.
+From October 2003 till the end of December 2004 updates to the tables have been made with respect to new fragments, decay dates and lifetimes, recent orbital information for the objects still in orbit and extra info on the fragmentation of satellites from "History of on-orbit satellite fragmentations", 13th edition, May 2004, Orbital Debris Program Office, Johnson Space Centre, NASA, Houston, TX 77058.

 Also the layout was changed with respect to the text colour of the launch site and the recent orbital information.